komiwalnut/Sierra/README.md

 <img src="images/Sierra.png" alt="Sierra's picture" width="250"/>

-Do you want to add Sierra to your server?
-[Click here to invite the bot!](https://discord.com/oauth2/authorize?client_id=1310593510461935628)

 **Sierra** is a discord bot that provides automated weather updates and storm tracking for the Philippines, utilizing NASA's EONET API for storm data.

 ## Features